w3c/wot-discovery/explainer/Explainer.md

 ## Relationship to Other WoT Deliverables
-For a general introduction to the Web of Things (WoT) Architecture, including a description of all normative and informative deliverable, please see the [WoT Architecture explainer](https://github.com/w3c/wot-architecture/blob/main/explainer/explainer11.md) and the [WoT Architecture document](https://w3c.github.io/wot-architecture/).
+For a general introduction to the Web of Things (WoT) Architecture, including a description of all normative and informative deliverables, please see the [WoT Architecture explainer](https://github.com/w3c/wot-architecture/blob/main/explainer/explainer11.md) and the [WoT Architecture document](https://w3c.github.io/wot-architecture/).

 Since the purpose of the WoT Discovery deliverable is to normatively define a mechanism to distribute WoT Thing Descriptions, the [WoT Thing Description 1.1 document](https://w3c.github.io/wot-thing-description/) is especially relevant.
-The WoT Discovery specification also includes a Thing Model, defined in this deliverable, which normatively defines many aspects of the Thing Description Directory service specified as part of the discovery process.
+The WoT Discovery specification also includes a Thing Model, which normatively defines many aspects of the Thing Description Directory service specified as part of the discovery process.
+Thing Models, as defined in the Thing Description 1.1 document, are a format for describing classes of Things.
+We model Thing Description Directories as a special kind of Thing.

 ## Use Cases and Requirements
-In general, WoT Use Case and Requirements have been collected from a large number of participants and are collected in the
+In general, WoT Use Cases and Requirements have been collected from a large number of participants and are collected in the
 [WoT Use Cases and Requirements document](https://w3c.github.io/wot-usecases/).
-In the following we extract a few of the most critical requirements and motivating use cases driving the design of WoT Discovery.
+In the following we discuss use cases and extract a few of the most critical requirements driving the design of WoT Discovery.

-### Integration
+### Use Case: Integration
 It is often the case in IoT systems that devices provided by different manufacturers need to be integrated together.
 For example, consider a Retail use case where a door sensor, a temperature sensor, and an RGB light need to be integrated with an automation to indicate when a freezer door has been left open or the temperature is out of range.
-As another example, we might want to integrate an accessibility control, such as a blow switch, with an IoT device that operates a light or calls an elevator.
+As another example, a user might want to integrate an accessibility control, such as a blow switch, with an IoT device that operates a light or calls an elevator.
 In these cases, it is not enough to have a common interface description format, which the WoT TD provides.
 We also need a standard way to find and fetch the TDs for specific devices so that they can be integrated.

+Integration can take place during development time where a developer may use Thing Models to understand the behavior of classes of devices and build automation rules that will combine instances of these classes to create new IoT services.
+However, at installation time, to apply such automation rules, it is necessary to search for actual instances of Thing Descriptions (representing installed Thing instances) satisfying the requirements of the automations.

+Discovery currently targets the second half of this problem, finding Thing instances satisfying a set of constraints.
+Managing Thing Models during development time is currently out of scope.

 ### Public IoT Services
 In a Smart City, we may want to provide access to IoT devices as a public service,